- By The Numbers

 We’ve all been guilty of it.
 Yet until you’ve been handed a lofty ticket from a cop who spotted you absentmindedly pecking away on your smartphone, or god forbid got in an accident, you may want to check yourself.
-It takes a lot of discipline in the smartphone centric culture we live in to turn off that phone once you start that ignition.
+It takes a lot of discipline in the smartphone-centric culture we live in to turn off that phone once you start that ignition.

-If talking on the phone while driving is dangerous, then texting while driving is lethal.
+If talking on the phone while driving is dangerous, then texting while riding is lethal.
 Sure we all enjoy that instant gratification of seeing a new text or Facebook message pop up, but it’s best not to be distracted as you drive, anytime.

 By The Numbers